 The Greek minuscule epsilon (ε) denotes the location adjustment (error) correction.
 Therefore, the estimated profit rate in the selected developing country can be expressed as the profit rate in the paired developed country plus a location savings adjustment measured by epsilon.
 These data are obtained from annual SNA published per country.

 Data required to make this location savings adjustment are not onerous, just two factors β and ω, the same data used to compute the country-specific aggregate profit rate.
-For OECD countries, see Peter Hill, Profits and Rates of Return, OECD, 1979.
+For OECD countries, Peter Hill, Profits and Rates of Return, OECD, 1979.
 Chapters 4 and 5 contain a detailed explanation of operating surplus as defined on SNA.
-Hill (1979) prefered working with gross instead of net operating surplus (i.e., EBITDA instead of EBIT at the enterprise level) because of anomalies calculating cross-countries depreciation (consumption of fixed capital) allowances.
+Hill (1979) preferred working with gross instead of net operating surplus (i.e., EBITDA instead of EBIT at the enterprise level) because of anomalies calculating cross-countries depreciation (consumption of fixed capital) allowances.

 Given existing inequalities of wage & salaries shares in the global economy, a local tax policy mandating location savings adjustments is inescapable to determine more reliable arm’s length MNE taxable income in developing countries where local comparables may not be found.
 Use of location savings adjustment formula (5) can assist tax administrations reduce profit shifting from developing countries and prevent the distortion of controlled MNE taxable income.

 Eq.
 (5) can assist also MNE groups reduce measurable audit risk of transfer pricing adjustments by increasingly savvy developing country tax administrations.
 Location savings adjustment formula (5) can provide more tax certainty to tax administrations and to MNE groups.Published on Nov 4, 2018 12:33:51 PM